danielbarion/instruct-contacts/README.md

 Recommended OS: `Linux`, `OS X`.
 You can test this app in `Windows` but you need install linux sub system to improve compatility.

+### Informations
+This project use [web components](https://developer.mozilla.org/pt-BR/docs/Web/Web_Components) concept to have a high performance like native elements.
+All components are build with `HTML`, `CSS` (Stylus), `Javascript`.

+Behind the scenes we have a open source project [Lit-Element](https://lit-element.polymer-project.org/) that I'm contributing to the documentation.

+* Components
+> All components has a `wc` prefix

+* Modules
+> All modules has a `instruct` prefix

 ### Available Scripts
 #### Development
 ```bash